Qaiyyum47/personal-portfolio/README.md

-Here's your README.md file content for your GitHub repository:

 # Personal Portfolio Website

 This is my personal portfolio website, built using **HTML, CSS, and JavaScript**.
 It showcases my projects, experience, and ways to contact me.